 We are launching a new series spotlighting our employees who have served in the Peace Corps.
 Every year, thousands of people join the Peace Corps to drive change in developing nations.
-They travel to remote locations around the world, work with a diverse group of people, and develop new skills that help set them up for future career success.
+They travel to remote locations worldwide, learn new skills, work with a diverse group of people, and develop new skills that help set them up for future career success.

 How long have you been at Premise?